-14. DCF Policy Manual § 36-55-1.2 ("The Social Worker shall . . . ensure that arrangements are made for the child to attend church and receive religious instruction in his/her own faith."); DCF Regs. § 17a-145-151(a)(8) (Foster parents shall assure "an environment of tolerance and sensitivity to a child's religion through providing adequate opportunity for religious training and participation appropriate to the child's religious denomination, and not requiring any child to participate in religious practices contrary to the child's beliefs.").
+14. DCF Policy Manual § 36-55-1.2 ("The Social Worker shall . . . ensure that arrangements are made for the child to attend church and receive religious instruction in his/her own faith."); DCF Regs. § 17a-145-151(a)(8) (Foster parents shall assure "an environment of tolerance and sensitivity to a child's religion through providing adequate opportunity for religious training and participation appropriate to the child's religious practices contrary to the child's beliefs.").